jskroby/AUR/Readme.md

 # aurox signals

-Collects the signals from aurox and stores them in a database
+Collects the signals from aurox and stores them in a database.
+Currently supports Price ticker from Binance only.
+The Webhook url is http://localhost:5001/aurox (adjust port number)
 ## env files
 copy _.env.sample_ to _.env_ and _settings.sample.py_ to _settings.py_ and adjust the settings.

 ## run with docker and docker-compose
+(easy way)

 ```bash
 docker-compose up -d